What are cat whiskers for?

 Cat whiskers: what are they for?

-We could say that a cat's whiskers are a powerful sensory and multifunctional tool, highlighting the hair follicle part of the whisker, which is full of nerves.
+We could say that a cat's whiskers are a powerful sensory and multifunctional tool, especially the part of the whisker's hair follicle, which is packed with nerves.

 A cat's whiskers are directly connected to its nervous and muscular system, sending signals to its brain, giving it an additional sense of understanding its surroundings.
 This characteristic enhances its ability to be one of the most intelligent animals with the most developed sense of exploration.

 Their main function is to act as vibration sensors.
-This allows them to better gauge distances to pursue their prey.
+This way, they can better gauge distances to pursue their prey.
 However, while wild cats may have a greater need to hunt, domestic cats are more accustomed to eating cat food or wet food.

 Furthermore, their whiskers also help them see up close and maintain their stability.
 This allows them to move in a straight line while also aiding their night vision.
 Along with their near-perfect eyesight, their whiskers allow them to detect air currents, for example, and thus move swiftly at night.